f5devcentral/f5-agility-labs-waf/docs/waf141/module3 - tc/lab1/lab1.rst

 ..
 Important:: Please ensure the ipi_tester script is not running in the terminal on the Linux Client.

 #.
-From the Linux Client, confirm that the ipi_tester script is not running in the terminal and launch **Postman** from the dock. **It takes a few moments for Postman to launch**.
+From the Linux Client, confirm that the ipi_tester script is not running in the terminal and launch **Postman** from the Desktop. **It takes a few moments for Postman to launch**.

 .. image:: images/postman.png